Buddy Aydelette

-William Leslie "Buddy" Aydelette (born August 19, 1956) is a former American football guard.
-He began his career with the Green Bay Packers of the National Football League (NFL).
-He was drafted by the Packers in the 7th round (169th overall) of the 1980 NFL Draft.
-He would go on to become noteworthy for being the most decorated guard in the history of the rival USFL.
-Over the 3 seasons, Aydelette started for the Birmingham Stallions, he would make every USFL All-League team and every TSN USFL All-Star Team.
+William Leslie "Buddy" Aydelette (born August 19, 1956) is an American former professional football player who was a guard in the National Football League (NFL) and United States Football League (USFL).
+He was drafted by the Green Bay Packers in the 7th round (169th overall) of the 1980 NFL draft.
+Over the 3 seasons Aydelette started for the Birmingham Stallions, he would make every USFL All-League team and every TSN USFL All-Star Team.